pipe-cd/pipecd/docs/content/en/docs-dev/user-guide/configuring-deployment/deployment-chain.md

 Something you need to care about while creating your deployment chain with PipeCD

 1. The deployment chain blocks are run in sequence, one by one.
 But all nodes in the same block are run in parallel, you should ensure that all nodes(deployments) in the same block do not depend on each other.
-2. Once a block in the chain has finished with `FAILURE` or `CANCELLED` status, the chain will be set to fail, and all blocks after that finished block will be set to `CANCELLED` status.
-3. Once a node in a block has finished with `FAILURE` or `CANCELLED` status, the containing block will be set to fail, and all other nodes which have not yet finished will be set to `CANCELLED` status (those nodes will be rolled back if they're in the middle of its deploying process).
+2. Once a node in a block has finished with `FAILURE` or `CANCELLED` status, the containing block will be set to fail, and all other nodes which have not yet finished will be set to `CANCELLED` status (those nodes will be rolled back if they're in the middle of its deploying process).
+Consequently, all blocks after that failed block will be set to `CANCELLED` status and be stopped.

 ## Console view